Tentative agreement announced in 31-day General Motors strike

 Strikers are likely to stay on the picket lines at least a few more days until union committees vote on the deal.
 The entire membership also must vote.

-A statement from the UAW says the elected national negotiation team voted to recommend the UAW-GM National Council accept the agreement.
+says the elected national negotiation team voted to recommend the UAW-GM National Council accept the agreement.

 The National Council, which includes local union presidents and chairmen from GM facilities across the country, is scheduled to convene in Detroit on Thursday morning.
 The council has to approve the deal before presenting it to union members for final ratification.

 The council also will decide on Thursday whether to continue the strike until the agreement is officially ratified or allow workers to return to their jobs.

 “The number one priority of the national negotiation team has been to secure a strong and fair contract that our members deserve,” Dittes said.

 He reiterated the union's appreciation for community members who helped members on strike over the past month, striking workers who made sacrifices and their families.

 “As we await the Council’s decision, please know that the outpouring of community and national support will be etched in the memories of all of us at the UAW for years to come,” Dittes said.

 UAW President Gary Jones said members showed what the union is all about during the strike with their "dignity, grace and solidarity."

 “Our more than 48,000 members standing their ground have captured the hearts and minds of people across this country," he said.
 "I could not be prouder of our brothers and sisters, our National Negotiators, and the National Council as they continue to fight one day longer to secure the best deal for our members.”